phillipsclaire/pnwbiochar/README.md

 # pnwbiochar
 Biochar decision support tools created in RShiney

 This repository contains source code for a set of decision support tools to be used for selecting a biochar type and application rate.
-All  code was written in RShiney.

 The tool set includes: